laravel/docs/sanctum.md

 If the login request is successful, you will be authenticated and subsequent requests to your application's routes will automatically be authenticated via the session cookie that the Laravel application issued to your client.
 In addition, since your application already made a request to the `/sanctum/csrf-cookie` route, subsequent requests should automatically receive CSRF protection as long as your JavaScript HTTP client sends the value of the `XSRF-TOKEN` cookie in the `X-XSRF-TOKEN` header.

-Of course, if your user's session expires due to lack of activity, subsequent requests to the Laravel application may receive 401 or 419 HTTP error response.
+Of course, if your user's session expires due to lack of activity, subsequent requests to the Laravel application may receive a 401 or 419 HTTP error response.
 In this case, you should redirect the user to your SPA's login page.

 > [!WARNING]
-> You are free to write your own `/login` endpoint; however, you should ensure that it authenticates the user using the standard, [session based authentication services that Laravel provides](/docs/{{version}}/authentication#authenticating-users).
+> You are free to write your own `/login` endpoint; however, you should ensure that it authenticates the user using the standard, [session-based authentication services that Laravel provides](/docs/{{version}}/authentication#authenticating-users).
 Typically, this means using the `web` authentication guard.

 <a name="protecting-spa-routes"></a>
 ### Protecting Routes

 To protect routes so that all incoming requests must be authenticated, you should attach the `sanctum` authentication guard to your API routes within your `routes/api.php` file.
-This guard will ensure that incoming requests are authenticated as either a stateful authenticated requests from your SPA or contain a valid API token header if the request is from a third party:
+This guard will ensure that incoming requests are authenticated as either stateful authenticated requests from your SPA or contain a valid API token header if the request is from a third party:

     use Illuminate\Http\Request;